arnold-c/PhD-Dissertation/chapter_3/lca_manuscript.typ

 The four- and the three-class LCA models had the lowest BIC respectively (@tbl-lca-fits).
 Examining the four-class model, there was minimal difference in the classification of individuals, relative to the three-class model.
-In the four-class model, the middle class (of the three-class model) was split into two groups with qualitatively similar class-conditional item response probabilities i.e., conditional on class membership, the probability of responding "Always" to a given question, except for hand washing and avoiding face-touching with unwashed hands (Supplemental Tables 1 & 2).
+In the four-class model, the middle class (of the three-class model) was split into two groups with qualitatively similar class-conditional item response probabilities i.e., conditional on class membership, the probability of responding "Always" to a given question, except for hand washing and avoiding face-touching with unwashed hands (@tbl-lca-props_4-class).

 #let lca_fit_table = csv("./manuscript_files/tables/lca-fits.csv")